 In addition to overstory cover, litter from leaves and dead herbaceous plants also reduce understory ANPP (Hiers et al. 2007).
-Fire removes the litter layer allowing for improved germination and sprouting of understory vegetation and increases light availability at the soil surface (Sydes and Grime.
+Fire removes the litter layer allowing for improved germination and sprouting of understory vegetation, and increases light availability at the soil surface (Sydes and Grime.
 1981, Facelli et al. 1991).
 Removal of the litter layer likely contributed to greater ANPP in the HT2 treatment in 2019 (first growing season after fire; 7% litter cover) compared to 2020 (second growing season after fire; 43% litter cover).
-Further supporting the effects of herbaceous litter reducing ANPP, Hulbert (1969) and Knapp (1984) found that reducing litter increased C4 grasses productivity.
-Another potential explanation for increased productivity after burning is that fire also mineralizes nutrients from the litter layer and makes them available for plant uptake (e.g., Curtis et al. 1977).
-Given the burn rotations at the study site, the effect of time since burning could only be studied in the HT2 treatment in 2019 and 2020.
-However when analyzed using ~30 years of data, Adhikari et al. (2021a) found that herbaceous understory ANPP was generally greatest during the growing season after burning.
+Further supporting the effects of litter reducing herbaceous ANPP, Hulbert (1969) and Knapp (1984) found that reducing grass litter increased C4 grass productivity in tallgrass prairie.
+Other research indicates that moderate amounts of litter can increase herbaceous productivity, but declines as litter increases further (Hilger and Lamb 2017).
+Another potential explanation for increased productivity after burning is that fire also mineralizes nutrients from the litter layer and makes them available for plant uptake (Curtis et al. 1977).
+However, on a longer timescale, removal of the litter layer through fire may reduce plant available C and N with frequent (annual or biannual) burn intervals (Carter and Foster 2004, Wagle 2018).
+Given the burn intervals at the study site, the effect of time since burning could only be studied in the HT2 treatment in 2019 and 2020.
+However, when analyzed using ~30 years of data, Adhikari et al. (2021a) found that herbaceous understory ANPP was generally greatest during the growing season after burning.

-4.2 Vegetation percent cover

-Our second objective was to compare changes in the understory vegetation community among the treatments throughout the growing season.
-The percent vegetation cover at the end of the growing season was generally similar to the clip plot data used for ANPP sampling.
-As with ANPP, the vegetation cover was related to fire frequency, time since fire, and overstory characteristics.
-Most functional groups reached peak cover near the end of the growing season.
-The exception was forbs which were greater in the early spring for both sampled years in most treatments.
-This was likely a result of spring ephemeral plants, which were mostly forbs, growing and completing their life cycle early-mid growing season.
-This response was noted across most treatments, including the forested treatments, likely indicates that the spring ephemeral trait is an adaptation to take advantage of greater resource availablity before trees fully leaf-out (Sunmonu et al. 2013).
-While representing a relatively small cover area of 2-6 %, spring ephemerals are some of the first plants to appear in the growing season when animals are often nutritionally stressed by low forage quantity (Augustine 1996, Knight et al. 2009).
-The temporal pattern of forb cover was different in the RRB treatment than in all other treatments and was likely a result of a different species composition.
-Parlin’s pussytoes (Antennaria parlini), a shade-tolerant, short-statured forb, was most abundant in the RRB treatment and does not have a spring ephemeral growth strategy.

-ANPP is a better estimator of forage productivity compared to Daubenmire sampling because animals consume plants based on palatability, mass, and nutrient demands, not on the foliage area.
-Percent cover can predict productivity of understory forest plants with reasonable accuracy (Röttgermann et al. 2000, Porté et al. 2009) even though the foliage display pattern and leaf area per leaf weight varies by plant species.
-Macdonald et al. (2012) found that percent cover explained 61‐93% of the variation in biomass depending on the growth form of the functional group.
-It is, therefore, reasonable to use percent cover as a method for estimating forage productivity in the early growing season in combination with end of growing season ANPP data.